MartinQM/MartinQM/_posts/2021-10-05-TremblantHike.md

 We choose the shortest path to come down, not the easiest path (green and blue trail).
 This Grand Prix des Couleurs travels between ski slope and chair lift poles.
 It is very steep that sometimes you have to move in Z lines.
 And the knees definitely feel the pain of it.

 But we saw the most beautiful scenery along the descent.
-It is near sunset, and the whole mountain is like in a wonderful, nature filter.
+It is almost sunset, and the whole mountain is like in a wonderful, nature filter.

 <img src="/assets/images/posts/IMG_2710-min.JPG" alt="autumn" >